Gaatchora: Critical reception

 The pair of Gourab Chatterjee and Solanki Roy as Riddhiman and Khori is one of the most popular pair of Bengali Television.
-Their chemistry in the show is immensely popular in the audience and media that the audience popularly named them "Khoriddhi".
-The eyes of the audience are always glued to the TV to see Riddhiman-Khori's chemistry.
+Their chemistry in the show is so popular in the audience and media that the audience popularly named them "Khoriddhi".
 It was Solanki-Gourab's reel chemistry, that turned out to be the USP of the show.
-Protagonists, Khori and Riddhiman became one of the most popular jodis on Bengali TV and their crackling chemistry worked in show's favour too.
+Protagonists, Khori and Riddhiman became one of the most popular jodis on Bengali TV and their chemistry worked in show's favour too.

 Gaatchora was consistently praised for its different storyline and concept because of which it consistently gained top position in TRP list.
 The show's storyline never featured love triangles, numerous marriage tracks, extra-marital affairs, adultery, 3rd person involvement, kitchen politics as other shows had, because of which it always ruled the TRP charts.
 From beginning people liked the different storyline and the headstrong characters portrayed by the actors.

 In Bengali serials, the main attraction is usually considered the female lead character.
 However even Riddhiman's character was so popular that during the track of Kunal's wedding where his character was not seen for a few episodes in show, the show's TRP immediately declined, at that time Gaatchora was dominating the top spot in TRP but with departure of Riddhiman it lost the top spot in TRP list.
 Audience demanded for the return of the Riddhiman on social media as they missed Riddhiman.
 Because of the huge demand of fans Gourab Chatterjee had shoot the scenes on his phone with help of his wife from abroad and send it via WhatsApp.
 In this series, each and every character got immense popularity including villains like Rahul and Dyuti.

 Later Solanki Roy left the show because of her health problems.
 As Khori's character was very popular among the audience and in mainstream media, fans boycotted the serial after Solanki Roy's exit, and the show received immense backlash.